Fequently Asked Questions

 How do I apply for a Last Dollar Grant?

-All students who successfully complete the Crosby Scholars Program in the senior year with a 2.0 or higher weighted GPA are eligible to apply for a Crosby Scholar Last Dollar Grant.
+All students who successfully complete the Crosby Scholars Program in their senior year with a 2.0 or higher weighted GPA are eligible to apply for a Crosby Scholar Last Dollar Grant.

 These are need-based grants and not every student will qualify.